NotePlan/plugins/jgclark.DashboardReact/_Architecture-How_Stuff_Works.md

     - the first item is loaded
     - each time a user action on an item closes the dialog, traverses to the next item in the list and opens the dialog

-### useRefreshTimer (Refresh Timer/AutoRefresh Timer)
+### useRefreshTimer (Refresh Timer, for calling for refresh after N secs - e.g. after NP cache is updated)
 This is a single component that is used in several places to force refreshes after a certain amount of time.
 It is imported into the Dashboard component and then called in these circumstances:
 1. User has autoRefresh turned on.
 After [15m] of idle time, the Dashboard will automatically do a full (but incremental) refresh
 2. User clicked a button on the Task dialog.
 The timer is set for [5s] and will do a silent full+incremental refresh to make sure that any NP caching on the last command is finished processing and sections are updated.
 Ideally there are no changes.
 3. The back-end (plugin) after processing a command (e.g. "move all overdues to today"), asks for a "START_DELAYED_REFRESH_TIMER" (TActionOnReturn type).
 This sets a field in pluginSettings (pluginData.startDelayedRefreshTimer = true), which signals the front-end to start the [5s] timer, after which a refresh will be issued
-Since all of these use the same singleton customHook, by design any of them will reset any pending timers (e.g. autorefresh) and the count will start again.
+Since all of these use the same singleton customHook, by design any of them will reset any pending timers and the count will start again.

+## AutoRefresh - IdleTimer component
+The IdleTimer manages the refresh based on inactivity

 ## CSS Notes